What is identity and access automation?

 Test before you commit

-Before making a final decision, organize a demonstration and pilot testing of the shortlisted tools.
-This will allow you to evaluate their compatibility with your environment, their usability and their real effectiveness.
+Before making a final decision, organize a demonstration and pilot tests of the pre-selected tools.
+This will allow you to assess their compatibility with your environment, their user-friendliness and their actual effectiveness.

-Once you've selected your Identity and Access Management tool, the next step is to design and implement user lifecycle automation workflows.
+Once your Identity and Access Management tool has been selected, the next step is to design and implement user lifecycle automation workflows.

-These workflows define: who is affected, what actions need to be taken, which applications are affected.
-If we take a step back, it is a question of defining the tasks that will be carried out to set up the processes in accordance with your company's policy.
+These workflows define: who is involved, what actions must be taken, what applications are involved.
+From a broader perspective, it involves defining the tasks that will be executed to implement the processes in accordance with your company's policy.

-Here is a way to set up your workflows.
-This takes up the needs very high up in the chain.
+Here's a way to set up your workflows.
+This covers the needs very high up in the chain.

 1. Define objectives and policies

-Identify the expected benefits of automation, such as reducing time spent on account management, improving security, user experience, and compliance.
+Identify the expected benefits of automation, such as reducing the time spent on account management, improving security, user experience and compliance.

 Map your manual operations that cause delays, errors, or risks.
-Identify the triggers (such as the arrival or departure of an employee), the actions (account creation, modification, suspension) and the conditions (validation by a manager) of each step.
-This mapping is essential for structuring your account lifecycle management workflows.
+Identify the triggers (such as the arrival or departure of an employee), the actions (account creation, modification, suspension), and the conditions (validation by a manager) of each step.
+This mapping is essential to structure your account lifecycle management workflows.

-Let's move on to the practical part: design your workflows, define triggers, actions, deadlines.
-For example, configure Role-Based Access Control (RBAC) rules to honor the least privilege rule.
+Let's move on to the practical part: design your workflows, define the triggers, actions, and deadlines.
+For example, configure RBAC (Role-Based Access Control) rules to comply with the rule of least privilege.
 Automate user provisioning and deprovisioning.

 4. Test and refine workflows

-Before you deploy your workflows widely, conduct pilot tests to assess their effectiveness and compatibility with your systems.
-Collect user feedback and adjust workflows accordingly.
-Adjustments based on this feedback allow processes to be perfected before large-scale implementation.
+Before widely deploying your workflows, conduct pilot tests to evaluate their effectiveness and compatibility with your systems.
+Gather user feedback and adjust workflows accordingly.
+Adjustments based on this feedback allow you to refine processes before large-scale implementation.

 Deploy workflows in stages.
-Train IT employees on new processes and tools to ensure successful and effective adoption.
-Continuously exchange to ensure that manual processes are eliminated permanently.
+Train IT staff on new processes and tools to ensure successful and effective adoption.
+Communicate continuously to ensure that manual processes are permanently eliminated.

-Workflows are not set in stone and they evolve over time with the revision of internal policies.
-You will always have to keep an eye on their relevance and recency.
+Workflows are not fixed and evolve over time with the revision of internal policies.
+You should always keep an eye on their relevance and recency.

-How automating user lifecycle management improves enterprise security?
+How does automating user lifecycle management improve company security?

-IAM enhances security, facilitates audits, enables regular account reviews, and ensures alignment between application access and user status in the organization.
+IAM strengthens security, facilitates audits, allows for regular account reviews, and ensures alignment between application access and user status within the company.

-We can then see a clear improvement in audits because they are greatly facilitated by activity logs and log analysis.
-All account provisioning is recorded, everything is traced which makes the systems compliant.
+A marked improvement will then be seen in audits, as they are greatly facilitated by activity logs and log analysis.
+All account provisionings are recorded, everything is tracked, which makes the systems compliant.

-The review of accounts is clearly one of the legal and security aspects relieved by Youzer that our clients like enormously.
-The centralization of information and accounts and users makes it possible to automatically send each manager a request to verify the access of each member of his team without the IT team spending time on collecting information and sending emails.
+Account review is clearly one of the legal and security aspects relieved by Youzer, which is very popular with our customers.
+The centralization of information and accounts, of users, makes it possible to automatically send each manager a request to verify the access of each member of his team without the IT team spending time on collecting information and sending emails.

-Managers will check that users' access rights are still in line with their current roles in the company.
+Managers will verify that users' access rights are still appropriate for their current roles within the company.

-Alerts and notifications are highly relevant in case of detection of inactive accounts or non-compliant permissions, automatic alerts can be sent to admins to take immediate corrective action.
+Alerts and notifications are highly relevant when detecting inactive accounts or non-compliant permissions.
+Automatic alerts can be sent to administrators to take immediate corrective action.

-With an IAM system, we will automate the provisioning and deprovisioning of accounts, this is the basis of IAM but it has a huge impact on security.
-When an employee changes positions or leaves the company, we will be able to instantly adjust their access according to their new status or revoke their permissions, thus reducing the risk of breaches related to unrevoked access.
+With an IAM system, we will automate the provisioning and deprovisioning of accounts, which is the basis of IAM, but it has a huge impact on security.
+When an employee changes jobs or leaves the company, we will be able to instantly adjust their access according to their new status or revoke their permissions, thereby reducing the risks of breaches related to unrevoked access.

-RBAC (Role-Based Access Control) rules are managed through application packages at Youzer.
-The IT department defines packages based on an employee's status, position, and any misalignment will be highlighted.
-This also implies that predefined rules in workflows will automatically and without error dispatch each user to the right application package with the right access and rights.
+RBAC (Role-Based Access Control) rules are managed through application packages in Youzer.
+The IT department defines packages based on a collaborator's status and position, and any alignment discrepancies will be highlighted.
+This also implies that predefined rules in workflows will automatically and accurately dispatch each user to the correct application package with the appropriate access and rights.

-In order to have an overview of the overall security of your company, Youzer has set up an Identity Cyber Score which is calculated according to account anomalies and errors.
+In order to have an overview of the overall security of your company, Youzer has implemented an Identity Cyber Score which is calculated based on account anomalies and errors.

-This package allows you to greatly improve security within your company.
+This set allows you to greatly improve security within your company.

 In conclusion

-By integrating IAM automation, organizations can not only gain operational efficiencies but also improve overall security and compliance.
+By integrating IAM automation, companies can not only improve operational efficiency but also enhance their overall security and compliance.

 This proactive and systematic approach minimizes the likelihood of security incidents, optimizes access management processes, and ensures that each user has the appropriate rights at all times.

-It's a smart investment for any organization looking to optimize their identity and access management.
+It is a wise investment for any organization looking to optimize its identity and access management.